symfony/symfony-docs/templating.rst

 .. index:: Twig; Introduction

-But Symfony packages an even more powerful templating language called `Twig`_.
+But Symfony packages have even more powerful templating language called `Twig`_.
 Twig allows you to write concise, readable templates that are more friendly to web designers and, in several ways, more powerful than PHP templates: